sah-avinash/Affair-Predictor/README.md

 # Affair-Predictor
 Hey there,
 This one uses Logistic Regression.
-It is also one of my first few project deployments.
+Also this is one of my first few project deployments.
 Hope you like it. 😊